nimiq/nimiq-demo/_news/2017-12-08-week-in-review-3.md

 ---

-That's all for today.
-Until next week!
+That's all for now.
+See you next week!

 ### *About this newsletter*